FeatureBaseDB/tools/dx/README.md

   -i, --indexes       strings  Indexes to run queries on (default all indexes from first cluster) -a, --actualresults bool     Save actual results of queries instead of counts (default false)
-      --querytemplate string   Run the queries from a previous result file
+      --querytemplate string   Run the queries from a previous result file --seed          int      Seed for generating random rows and columns (default 1)
 ```

 To compare a current query benchmark to an older one, usae `dx query` with the `--querytemplate` set to the old result so that the queries ran on the newer cluster will be the same.
 If `--querytemplate` is not set, then `dx` automatically generates `--queries` number of queries using the indexes from `indexes`.
 If `indexes` is also not specified, then `dx` will default to using all of the indexes present in the first cluster.